How to Write a Short-Video Script with AI (TikTok / Reels / Shorts)

 Summary

 Short-form video isn’t writing — it’s performance.
 AI shrinks “idea → executable script” to about five minutes.
-The remaining 95% is delivery and editing.
+The remaining 95% is delivery and editing, and the single number that decides whether any of it matters is your 3-second retention.

 FAQ

-Q: Why does my AI-generated short video script lose viewers in the first 3 seconds?
-A: Most AI scripts open with “hey guys” or a generic claim, which audiences are trained to skip.
-Brief the model on a specific hook pattern — conflict, POV, or curiosity-gap — and ask for the first line to land in second 1.
+Q: Why does my AI-generated short-video script lose viewers in the first 3 seconds?
+A: Most AI scripts open with “hey guys” or a generic claim, which audiences are trained to skip — and over 70% of viewers decide whether to stay within those 3 seconds.
+Brief the model on a specific hook pattern (conflict, POV, or curiosity-gap) and ask for the first line to land in second 1.

 Q: Should I use the same script for TikTok, Reels, and Shorts?
-A: No — hooks, pacing, and CTAs differ per platform.
-TikTok rewards conflict openers and comment-based CTAs, Reels rewards aesthetic POV hooks and saves, Shorts rewards list-format openers that point to long-form video.
+A: No. Hooks, pacing, and CTAs differ per platform.
+TikTok rewards conflict openers and comment-based CTAs (11-18s for completion), Reels rewards aesthetic POV hooks and saves (60-90s), and Shorts rewards list-format openers that point to long-form video (50-58s).
+Ask the model to write three separate scripts from the same topic.

 Q: How do I get the AI to self-critique a weak script?
-A: After the first draft, run a second pass that asks the model to flag missing constraints, vague CTAs, and any line that sounds plausible but doesn’t fit the audience.
-Then ask for three alternative hooks and pick the strongest.
+A: After the first draft, run a pass that asks the model to play a first-time viewer and name the 3 reasons they’d swipe away in 5 seconds, then rewrite the opening.
+Don’t touch the middle until the hook is fixed — that’s where most retention is lost.

 Tags: #Short video #TikTok #Script #Prompt